jbiatek/BSGRulebook/rulebook.md

 Cylon ships are never permanently destroyed.
 When they are destroyed, put them back next to the game board for reuse later.
 They are not piloted, nor are their actions controlled directly by Cylon players.

 #### Raiders
-When a Cylon raider is activated, it does the first available action in this list:
+When a Cylon raider is activated, it does the *first available* action in this list and then stops:

 1. Attack an unmanned viper in its space area
 1. Attack a manned viper in its space area